-Does a flourless, whole, plant-based, refined ingredient free, 2-step raspberry & white chocolate blondie sound too good to be true?
+Does a flourless, whole, plant-based, refined ingredient free, two step raspberry & white chocolate blondie sound too good to be true?
 Well it's not!
 Even better: the ingredient list is super short and the main ingredient is a nutrient powerhouse: chickpeas!
 I'm all about the easy-to-bake treats lately and this one is absolutely no exception.
-Many trials and variations go into each of my recipes so much is learnt along the way that I can then share with you!
+Many trials and variations go into each of my recipes and so much is learnt along the way that I can then share with you!
 I like to include a little cooks notes section at the bottom of this post where I can help you with your cooking adventure.
-Please feel free to leave a comment with any further questions as I am sure others have the same one!
-This is a community after all! x Harry
+Please feel free to leave a comment with any further questions as I'm sure others will have the same one.
+This is a community (and an awesome one) after all! x Harry

 BLONDIE 1 1/2 cups (240 g approx.) cooked chickpeas, drained and rinsed 1/3 cup (85ml) cup maple syrup 3 tablespoons smooth nut or seed butter (peanut butter, cashew butter, almond butter, tahini-*if using tahini see cooks notes) 1/2 teaspoon baking powder 1/4 teaspoon bicarb soda 1/2 teaspoon vanilla pinch salt EXTRAS 80g plant based white chocolate (I used loving earth), roughly chopped 1/2 cup frozen raspberries, roughly chopped